edchelstephens/crossover/dgroup balllers/listings.md

 List your names.
 Clear your name if dili kadayun.

-Cut off time for canceling is Friday @7pm - For determining low prio - listed but did not attend did not cancel before cut off
+Cut off time for canceling is Friday @7pm - For determining low prio - listed but did not attend or did not cancel before cut off

 Max Players:30